 Disciplined Action: Take time to reflect and truly think.
 Get in to the gap between stimulus and response and ask good questions of what is for your highest good right now.
 Ask yourself “what is a goal I have for each of my key relationships?
 What is something I want to tell them?”
 See article highlighting the Emotional Audit to give you a strategic tools get in the gap.

-P= Power Recent studies by Adam Galinsky, from the Kellogg School of Management, and his colleagues found that “power reduces the ability to understand and how others see, think and feel.”
+P= Power Recent studies by Adam Galinsky and his colleagues from the Kellogg School of Management, found that “power reduces the ability to understand and how others see, think and feel.”
 The executive or manager is married to their perspective of being right and reinforced by their position power.
 They can negate, debate and diminish other points of view in an automatic snap.
-This lack of empathy will not only undermine talent development but produce poorer decisions.
+Their lack of empathy will not only undermine talent development but produce poorer decisions.
 What direct report will debate their manager who has seniority, confidence, conviction and experience?

 Disciplined action: Leaders with high emotional intelligence know how to save their input to the end of a conversation so to encourage, hear and not bias other points of view to get a rich diversity of opinions.

 We will continue with the three other diversion and distractions in the next blog.